Academic Catalogs

 • 1.
 Assess the needs of deaf and hard of hearing consumers in various situations and settings.

 • 2.
-Demonstrate the ability to both interpret and transliterate.
+Demonstrate both interpreting and transliterating.

 • 3.
-Demonstrate situation-specific vocabulary.
+Use situation-specific vocabulary.

 • 4.
 Compare and contrast the various interpreter certifications necessary for interpreters.